cmdjs/specification/docs/module-draft.md

 ```

 1. The `define` function accepts a single argument, the module factory.
-1. The module factory may be a function or other valid values.
+1. The `factory` may be a function or other valid values.
-1. If the module factory is a function, then the function must only contain three parameters, which are `require`, `exports` and `module`.
+1. If `factory` is a function, the first three parameters of the function, if specified, must be "require", "exports", and "module", in that order.
-1. If the module factory is not a function, then the module's exports are set to that object.
+1. If `factory` is not a function, then the module's exports are set to that object.

 ## Module Context

-In a module, there are three free variables.
+In a module, there are three free variables: `require`, `exports` and `module`.

 ```js
 define(function(require, exports, module) {